|

 sure that the effective dose was given), is frequently enough to clear

 most of the lesions .
+The recommended daily

 dose is: A. Infants and children: